VarunSelvam/Wordle/README.md

 ![Image](https://github.com/user-attachments/assets/39662f09-41ee-4f34-8e05-944a47491fa0)

 It should be noted that in the image **APPLE** is a valid word, however the user on their next guess tried to enter an invalid word which prompted that warning.
 Afterwards the user will be prompted to make another guess.
-Moreover, the NYT's Wordle also displays messages for these invalid entry types.
+Moreover, NYT's Wordle also displays messages for these invalid entry types.

 #### No Message Safeguards

-These safeguards are also intended to prevent invalid entries, however they'll simply prompt the user to enter another guess instead of displaying a message box.
+These safeguards are also intended to prevent invalid entries; however they'll simply prompt the user to enter another guess instead of displaying a message box.
 The following scenarios will result in another prompt box:

 - Blank Entries
 - Entries that have numbers or special symbols like `12`, `#$`, `1W!@`
 - Words greater than 5 letters which is dealt with by exception handling
-- Previously guessed words (i.e trying to guess "ASSET" twice)
+- Previously guessed words (i.e. trying to guess "ASSET" twice)

 **Prompt Box Ex**